joannedada/clearstep/docs/RESPONSIBLE_AI.md

 - Tested across 14 attack vectors including: direct override attempts, roleplay framing, jailbreak patterns, indirect manipulation via creative writing requests, and multi-step social engineering
 - System prompt is never exposed to the user
 - Azure AI Content Safety runs before the prompt is ever constructed — adversarial inputs are caught before they reach any model
+- **CORS policy:** Flask-CORS restricts `/api/analyze` to requests from the ClearStep domain only — third-party websites cannot call the API

 ---